South Savo Grants

 The office will be open as per agreement.
 Enquiries concerning the applications and the regional fund may be directed to Fund Officer Päivikki Eskelinen-Rönkä and Secretary Anu Toivonen.

 The grant decisions are made by an administrative committee consisting of regional experts from various fields.
 If necessary, outside experts can be called upon to evaluate applications.
-The grant decisions of the January round of applications 2022 will be announced on May 10th.
-Both favourable and unfavourable grant decisions are sent to grant applicants by email approximately two weeks before that.
-The grants can be withdrawn from May 11th.
+The grant decisions of the January round of applications 2023 will be announced on May 16th.
+Both favourable and unfavourable grant decisions were sent to grant applicants by email approximately two weeks before that.
+The 2023 grants can be withdrawn from 22 May 2023.